-San Teodoro is a small town on the northeast coast of Sardinia, well known for its pristine beaches and clear sea, a real paradise for summer lovers.
+San Teodoro is a small town on the northeastern coast of Sardinia, well known for its pristine beaches and clear sea, a real paradise for summer lovers.

-The quiet small city centre with its beautiful old church and characteristics buildings of the past, during the summer season, turns into a vibrant place where tourists crowd the many modern open-air bars and restaurants.
+In the summer season, the tiny city centre, with its beautiful old church and characteristics buildings, turns into a vibrant place where tourists crowd the many modern open-air bars and restaurants.

 1. La Cinta beach

-If you also like horse riding, there is a riding stable by the name “Maneggio La Cinta” close to the beach’s parking lot that arranges tours around the lagoon and the shore.
+If you like horse riding, a riding stable named “Maneggio La Cinta” (close to the beach’s parking lot) arranges tours around the lagoon and the seashore.

 Beach services: it’s well equipped with bathing establishments, bars, toilets, showers, dinghy boats and kayaks for rent.
-The beach is reachable in 15 minutes walk from the city centre.
+The beach is reachable in 15 minutes on foot from the city centre.
 Alternatively, you’ll find a fee-paying car park next to the beach.

 2. Isuledda beach